 Answer:

 We thank the reviewer for suggesting these experiments.
 We have addressed this point using a cell line that does not have the mutation (SUDH10) and that has the mutation ((Toledo), We clearly found the PAX5/ZCCHC7 SE peak neighboring PAX5-TSS2 relocate its interaction to the ZCCHC7 promoter (Fig. X).
 We then took a cell line where we had initially shown enhancer retargeting via PAX5-TSS2 deletion, SUDH10.
-We now used CRISPR-Cas9 HDR technique to introduce two recurrent mutations (XXXXX) in the PAX5 first intron (that overlap the TSS2 region) and performed 4C-seq.
-We observed that the interaction of the adjacent H3K27Ac enhancer peak interacts with the neighboring ZCCHc7 promoter, consistent with what we have seen in TSS2-delta cells, or Toledo where cells where this region is naturally hypermutated.
+We now used CRISPR-Cas9 HDR technique to introduce two recurrent mutations (chr9:37026315 G->A and chr9:37026316 C->T) in the PAX5 first intron (that overlap the TSS2 region) and performed 4C-seq.
+We observed that the interaction of the adjacent H3K27Ac enhancer peak interacts with the neighboring ZCCHC7 promoter, consistent with what we have seen in TSS2-delta cells, or Toledo where cells where this region is naturally hypermutated.
 We thank the referee for these comments and we feel that these experiments provide further confidence regarding enhancer retargeting mechanism during progression of lymphoma from FL to DHL.

 Comment 6: “whether the SUDHL10 cell line already gain mutations at the indicated region”